 The Introduction to the Buddhism of Nichiren Daishonin

 For the past several decades, Buddhism as taught by Nichiren Daishonin has been embraced by millions of people from all countries and all walks of life.
 It can be practiced beyond religious identity or a specified way of life.

-Started in the 13th century, the core of its teachings are that faith, religious study, and practice are the only things required to constantly reach higher achievements both spiritually and in the physical world.
+Starting in the 13th century, the core of its teachings is that faith, religious study, and practice are the only things required to constantly reach higher achievements both spiritually and in the physical world.

 Once a person is able to fulfill his or her greatest need (that of reaching the highest potential), the feeling of fulfillment and self-realization will naturally pour out to one’s family, community, and ultimately, the world.

 The author of this book, Richard Causton, is himself a soldier who has served three years of active service in Burma during WWII.
 He was 25 years old then, and the war left him with a feeling that “the world of his early youth had gone forever.”
 This was a feeling soldiers, and civilians, with PTSD knew all too well.

 His pain gave rise to an inner spiritual longing for an answer to the world’s suffering.
 After several years, he began a career in business in which he was destined to encounter Nichiren Buddhism.
 At age 51, he made a commitment to its teachings and imparting them to all.

 The book speaks about working as an individual committed to world peace, protecting the environment, and serving humanity.
 It focuses on the issue of AIDs and how it can be alleviated.

 The first chapter of the book speaks of the worlds which we transition or travel between each day: